chisNaN/my-private-repos/README.md

 ## symfony3-module

->A tutorial to help you make your first Symfony app in the "bundle" phylosohpy
+>A tutorial to help you make a Symfony app in the "bundle" phylosohpy

 ## my-react-tutos